Research (Updated 07/2025)

 Learning from Reward-Free Offline Data: A Case for Planning with Latent Dynamics Models

-Vlad Sobal*, Wancong Zhang*, Kynghyun Cho, Randall Balestriero, Tim Rudner, Yann LeCun
+Wancong Zhang*, Vlad Sobal*, Kynghyun Cho, Randall Balestriero, Tim Rudner, Yann LeCun

 This work introduces zero-shot planning using the Joint Embedding Prediction Architecture (JEPA) trained from offline trajectories, demonstrating its strengths in generalization, trajectory stitching, and data efficiency compared to traditional offline RL.